 - Letter from the Student Intern.

-- Proof of funding.
+- Proof of Funding/Financial Support.

 - If the internship is paid: a letter of approval from the dean or department head of the Student Intern’s home institution (can be combined with the letter of enrollment) and a copy of Brown’s contract with the Student Intern and/or MOU with Student Intern’s home institution.